Racial Equity Initiative

 To further the reach of the Initiative, Professional Dimensions hosted the Connections Summit on November 6th, 2010.
 Co-chaired by Dr. Kathie Kueht and Margaret Henningsen, this gathering brought together over 125 women of different backgrounds, races and ages to explore what we hold in common, what keeps us apart and how we can work together as women to build a stronger, better community for all of us.
 Dr. Shakti Butler, a dynamic speaker and an internationally known author on racism, served as the facilitator of this day-long event.

 Conversation Circles are the mainstay of the Racial Equity Initiative.
 These circles bring together a small, diverse group of women to meet for five consecutive weeks in a person's home for open, honest discussion on racism assisted by two facilitators.
 Paula Penebaker and Dr. Kueht developed the program and its curriculum with the assistance of Martha Barry and the YWCA.
-Ten years later, we are proud to share that over 150 women have participated in 19 Conversation Circles.
+We are now proud to share that over 170 PD women have participated Conversation Circles.

 In recognition of this work, Professional Dimensions was the recipient of the 2011 Diversity and Inclusion Award from the YMCA of Greater Milwaukee.

 The programming Professional Dimensions Racial Equity Initiative provides is an integral part of membership in the organization and a driving force for change in our community.
 In the fall of 2017, we celebrated 10 years of the initiative.